 - Acquisition of 49% stockholdings in three wind farms (99.6MW) in the Brazilian State of Ceará, currently owned by Energimp S.A.
 (IMPSA). - Price paid for the shares: R\$ 223 million, to be paid to IMPSA after apporval by Aneel, the Caixa Econômica Federal ("CEF") and Eletrobrás. - Cemig has no project completion risk in relation to the wind farms. - Stockholders' Agreement between Cemig and IMPSA sets the conditions for governance and management.

-Equity + debt: components of EV

-R\$ million

-Includes interest on financing by CEF, pro-rata, up to estimated operational startup dates.
+Equity + debt: components of EV • R\$ million 417 852 Equity value of 100% of the wind the wind farms \ Includes interest on financing by CEF, pro-rata, up to estimated

 Principal financing